Donovan Mitchell agrees to a 3-year, $150.3M contract extension with the Cavaliers, AP source says

+CLEVELAND (AP) — Donovan Mitchell isn't taking his talents anywhere.
+Not yet, anyway.

-CLEVELAND (AP) — All-Star guard Donovan Mitchell has agreed to a three-year, $150.3 million contract extension with the Cleveland Cavaliers, a person familiar with the decision told The Associated Press on Tuesday.
+The five-time All-Star guard has agreed to a three-year, $150.3 million contract extension with the Cleveland Cavaliers, a person familiar with the decision told The Associated Press on Tuesday.

-The 27-year-old said on numerous occasions this past season that he's happy playing with Cleveland, which acquired him in a 2022 trade from Utah.
-The Cavs have made the playoffs in both seasons with Mitchell.
+The 27-year-old Mitchell spent much of this past season saying he's happy playing with Cleveland, which acquired him in a 2022 trade from Utah.
+The Cavs have made the playoffs in both seasons with Mitchell, one of the league's best all-around guards.

-He agreed to the deal in Los Angeles over the weekend, according to the person who spoke to the AP on condition of anonymity because the NBA prohibits deals from being announced until its moratorium ends on Saturday.
+He agreed to the extension in Los Angeles over the weekend, according to the person, who spoke to the AP on condition of anonymity because the NBA prohibits deals from being announced until its moratorium ends on Saturday.
 ESPN was first to report Mitchell's agreement.

-The extension includes a player option for the 2027-28 season, the person said.
+The extension includes a $54 million player option for the 2027-28 season, the person said.
 Mitchell was under contract for one more season.
+Technically, Mitchell's new deal means he can become a free agent in three years, raising the Cavs' urgency to compete for a title.

+The new deal also allows Mitchell to reach a 10-year criteria, making him eligible for a next extension worth $380 million.

 Shortly after word of Mitchell's extension emerged, he posted a video on social media from the film "The Wolf of Wall Street" in which actor Leonardo DiCaprio profanely announces to his colleagues, "I'm not leaving."